qexat/qodex/dev/CODESTYLE.md

   ...
 ```

-As for `from ... import` imports, it obscures the origin of the symbols.
+Like `from ... import` imports, it obscures the origin of the symbols.
 It is even worse in my opinion ; I'd rather use `from typing import ...` than
 `import typing as t` 💀.